Women in the UAE

 Equality in Education and Literacy

-While the literacy rate of both women and men in the UAE is close to 95 percent, today, more women than men complete secondary education and enroll in university and post-graduate institutions.
+While the literacy rate of both women and men in the UAE is close to 95%, today, more women than men complete secondary education and enroll in university and post-graduate institutions.

-- The literacy rate of women in the UAE was 90 percent in 2007.
+- The literacy rate of women in the UAE is 95.8%.

 Women in Government and Business

-Women graduates in the UAE excel in government, engineering, science, health care, media, computer technology, law, commerce and the oil industry.
+Women graduates in the UAE excel in government, engineering, science, health care, media, computer technology, law, commerce, business, entrepreneurship and the energy industry.

 - The UAE has four women fighter pilots and has also trained over 30 women to work with the country’s special security forces.
-In September 2014 the UAE opened the region’s first military college for women, Khawla bint Al Azwar Military School.
-The state-of-the-art military college will provide world-class training and include physical fitness sessions and development of leadership skills and character.
+In September 2014, the UAE opened the region’s first military college for women, Khawla bint Al Azwar Military School.
+The state-of-the-art military college provides world-class training, physical fitness sessions and leadership development.

 Highlighting the importance of gender in policy dialogue, in 2015, the UAE announced the establishment of the Gender Balance Council, a federal entity that increases the role of women in leadership positions and strengthens institutional capacity.
-Women’s participation is particularly strong in the public sector:
+Women’s participation is particularly strong in the public sector.
+In fact, women hold two-thirds of public sector jobs in the UAE.

-- Eight women serve in the UAE Cabinet—including Sheikha Lubna Al Qasimi, Minister of State for Tolerance, who was recognized by Forbes magazine as one of the 100 most powerful women in the world.
+- Eight women serve in the UAE Cabinet—including Sheikha Lubna Al Qasimi, Minister of State for Tolerance, who was recognized by Forbes in 2017 as the most powerful Arab woman in government.The Cabinet also includes Shamma Al Mazrui, who serves as Minister of State for Youth Affairs.